Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- When playing as moneyline favorites with odds of -275 or shorter, Minnesota has a record of 3-1 (75%).
+- Minnesota has a 10-6 record (winning 62.5% of its games) when it has played as moneyline favorites of -210 or shorter.

-- The Twins have a 73.3% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Twins' implied win probability is 67.7%.

-- Minnesota has played in 153 games with over/under set, and have combined with opponents to go over the total 76 times (76-70-7).
+- Minnesota has had an over/under set by oddsmakers 154 times, and have combined with opponents to go over the total in 77 of those games (77-70-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!